PadArt/mosgim2/README.md

     recFields = 'datetime, sat.x, sat.y, sat.z, tec.l1l2'

-You can download test dataset obtained with `tec-suite` for approximately 300 IGS stations and suitable to use with MosGIM2 via this [link](http://atm007-3.phys.msu.ru/gggimm/2017-002.zip)
+You can download test dataset obtained with `tec-suite` for approximately 300 IGS stations and suitable to use with MosGIM2 via this [link](http://atm007-3.phys.msu.ru/gggimm/2017-002.zip) Note that you can alter list of stations to work with in /mosgim2/data/tec_prepare.py.
+Observations (rinex files) from the very same set of stations should be downloaded from one of the IGS datacenters and processed with `tec-suite`, please refer to `tec-suite` manual for more information.

 ## Run processing